 Prof. Gurmeet Singh, Hon’ble Vice-chancellor of Pondicherry University was the Chief Guest.
 Shri Pradeep Narang, Chairman of Sri Aurobindo Society presided over the event.
 Shri Vijay Poddar, Member Executive (Administration & Finance), Prof. Venkata Raghotham (Ex-Dean, School of Social Sciences and International Studies and Officer on Special Duty, HRDC, Pondicherry University) were among some of the other key guests at the event.

 The programme began with a few minutes of concentration with the Mother’s music.
 Dr. Sampadananda Mishra, Director, SAFIC then welcomed the Chief Guest, the Speaker, and all the guests who came to attend the event.
-This was followed by Dr. Beloo Mehra, Senior Associate, SAFIC introducing the Chief Guest, Prof. Gurmeet Singh, and thanking him for his tremendous support and encouragement for various activities SAFIC has been doing in collaboration with various departments of Pondicherry University.
-She then invited him to address the gathering.
+This was followed by an introduction to the Chief Guest, Prof. Gurmeet Singh, who has a tremendous support and encouragement for various activities SAFIC has been doing in collaboration with various departments of Pondicherry University.

 Prof. Gurmeet Singh briefly spoke about the ongoing efforts at Pondicherry University to institute the Sri Aurobindo Chair.
 He appreciated the various academic activities and programmes SAFIC and Sri Aurobindo Society have been conducting at the university and added that these efforts will go a long way in officially institutionalising the Sri Aurobindo Chair.
 He reiterated his support for more of such activities in the future.
 He added that in the next few months a concrete shape will be given to specific modalities regarding the Sri Aurobindo Chair at Pondicherry University.

-Dr. Mehra then introduced the speaker for the day, Prof. Devdas Menon, highlighting his courses on Self-awareness and Integral Karmayoga that he has been teaching regularly at IIT-Madras (in addition to his other courses in Structural Analysis at the Department of Civil Engineering).
-She also reminded the audience of Prof. Menon’s very well received books – “Stop Sleepwalking through Life!” and “Spirituality at Work.”
-She then invited Prof. Menon to the dais for delivering his lecture.
+After the address by Prof. Gurmeet Singh ji, Prof. Devdas Menon was introduced to the gathering.
+Prof. Menon’s course on Self-awareness and Integral Karmayoga that he has been teaching regularly at IIT-Madras (in addition to his other courses in Structural Analysis at the Department of Civil Engineering) has been a very successful course.
+Among all his books and creative writings, “Stop Sleepwalking through Life!” and “Spirituality at Work” are the ones which are very well received books.